Guided Motor Imagery in Occupational Therapy for Patients with a Stroke

-Explicit Motor Imagery (aka Imagery) – step 2 in the Graded Motor Imagery training continuum.
+Explicit Motor Imagery: Step 2 in Guided Motor Imagery

 I was super frustrated, especially since the evidence shows that mirror therapy can have a positive effect on motor function, but what I realized I was that I was doing it all wrong. 😁 I wasn’t following the continuum and progression and was initially trying to use it as a standalone stroke intervention.